composer/composer/doc/03-cli.md

 COMPOSER=composer-other.json php composer.phar install
 ```

+The generated lock file will use the same name: `composer-other.lock` in this example.

 ### COMPOSER_ROOT_VERSION

 By setting this var you can specify the version of the root package, if it can